 This cute mummy pumpkin is an easy Halloween craft that the whole family will enjoy!
 The best part is that this no carve pumpkin requires minimal materials but still packs tons of fun!

 If there’s one thing I love about this time of year, it’s coming up with fun ideas for my pumpkins.
 I’ve come up with lots of cute no carve pumpkin ideas, from a Harry Potter pumpkin to a black cat pumpkin.
 One thing I always try to do though is to keep it simple and I think this new mummy pumpkin may just be my easiest craft yet!

 I always start with these traditional styrofoam orange pumpkins.
 The dollar stores always get a ton of them when the fall season hits and I totally stock up.
 You really can’t beat a dollar for a craft pumpkin!

-The pumpkins were easy but finding the right kind of gauze was a little trickier.
-I wanted the traditional thin gauze that almost looks like it’s falling apart but couldn’t find what I was looking for.
+The pumpkins were easy but finding the right kind of medical gauze was a little trickier.
+I wanted the traditional thin strips that almost looks like it’s falling apart but couldn’t find what I was looking for.
 I ended up narrowing it down to a self adhesive gauze and a plain, solid white gauze from Walmart.

 - Start with a styrofoam pumpkin.
 Though I've added Amazon links to make things easy, I bought my pumpkin at a dollar store for a fraction of the price.